Nearest Neighbour Score Estimators for Diffusion Generative Models: Diffusion Sampling

 Motivated by the low error of our estimator compared to network approximators (\cref{fig:estimator_perf}) we investigate the effect of replacing a diffusion model with our estimator for diffusion sampling.
 To this end, we generate samples via PF-ODE integration using a hybrid sampling approach.
 For $T < t < t_{\mathrm{switch}}$, we integrate \cref{eq:pfode} with our score estimate using the Huen solver proposed by \citet{karras2022elucidating}.
 After $t_{\mathrm{switch}}$, we finish sampling with a pre-trained EDM score estimator.

 \Cref{fig:diffusion_init} plots the quality of the resulting hybrid samples against $t_{\mathrm{switch}}$.
 We compare our estimator, STF, and a baseline which initializes EDM sampling using samples from the forward likelihood.
 Naively, our estimator is able to drive FID to an unprecedented minimum of 0.5.
-However, this performance is matched by forward process initialization, suggesting that the improved FID is caused by a reduction in sample generalization.
+However, this performance is matched by forward process initialization, indicating that integrating the PF-ODE with our estimator is equivalent to drawing samples from the training dataset.
+This means our method cannot be used on its own as a generative model, as it does not produce generalization.

 As shown by \cref{sec:consistency} and by \citet{xu2023stable}, training diffusion generative models with improved score estimates does not degrade generalization.
 However, when sampling using an estimator which closely matches the \emph{exact minimizer} of the diffusion training objective (\cref{eq:DSM}), we see that generalization disappears.
-This suggests that the lauded generalization of diffusion models can be attributed to bias in the network score estimator caused by architecture, optimization procedure or other factors.
+This reinforces the findings of \cite{yi2023generalization}: that the lauded generalization properties of diffusion models can be attributed to bias in the network score estimator caused by architecture, optimization procedure or other factors.

 Although integrating the PF-ODE using our estimator does not produce generalization, we still closely match the forward process initialization, indicating that our method is capable of general PF-ODE integration.
 This finding suggests that using our estimator, it may be possible to convert distillation methods \cite{salimans2022progressive, sauer2023adversarial, lu2023cm} into from-scratch training procedures, opening promising avenues of future research.